theIDinside/debugger/README.md

 ## Advanced features to study and possibly implement
 - C++ symbol demangling.
 Possibly use 3rd party library.
 Maybe write a foreign function interface API to C or directly to C++ for that [rust lib?](http://fitzgeraldnick.com/2017/02/22/cpp-demangle.html)
+- Obtaining mapped memory regions within this process.

+- How do I find out what symbols are loaded from a library?
+.dyntab
+.symtab

+- The step over function
+Quoting from (Writing a linux debugger)[https://blog.tartanllama.xyz/writing-a-linux-debugger-dwarf-step/]:
+> "Real debuggers will often examine what instruction is being executed and work out all of the possible branch targets, then set breakpoints on all of them."